mbabynames search ✿

 Preston Nathaniel

-Preston carries the meaning "noble and strong" while Nathaniel brings "gift of God".
+Preston carries the meaning "priest's town" while Nathaniel brings "gift of God".
 Said together, Preston Nathaniel has both weight and warmth.
 Preston ends on a nasal sound.
 Nathaniel's opening N avoids any muddiness.

 Preston Benjamin

-Meaning: Preston = "noble and strong", Benjamin = "son of the right hand".
+Meaning: Preston = "priest's town", Benjamin = "son of the right hand".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Preston ends on a nasal sound.
 Benjamin's opening B avoids any muddiness.

 Preston Alexander